Applying for a Scholarship

 The panel will want to see answers that reflect how you will engage in the classroom and what your teaching style will be.

-Ensure you are conveying experiences and demonstrate your motivations.
+Ensure you are conveying real life experiences and demonstrate your motivations to teach.
 The panel will want you to describe situations in which you exhibited the qualities outlined in the criteria assessment questions, rather than just your definition of those qualities.

 The scholarship panel will notice answers that appear scripted or have information copied from other sources so please avoid this.